Low Sodium Bread Recipe (No Knead, Reduced Salt)

 low salt bread recipe no knead flour yeast salt and water healthier bread reduced sodium

-Easy Low Sodium Baking for the WIN
+Low Sodium Baking

 Don’t be intimidated by bread baking, this recipe makes the process simple.
 Mix the dry ingredients, add water, let rise overnight, fold, let rise again, and bake.
 Follow those easy steps you have a perfect, professional-looking, very impressive loaf of perfectly baked bread.
 Not to mention, you also will have a kitchen full of the smells of freshly baked bread, which is the best way to wake up on a weekend.

 I use a 6-quart Dutch Oven which is just the right size for this recipe.
 There are some majorly *pricey* Dutch Ovens out there, but honestly any enameled cast iron one will work.
-We have this inexpensive 6-quart one and also a larger 7.5 quart to make my low sodium beef stew, and we love them!

 And totally optional – but if you want the perfect little swirl design on top, I use this Banneton proofing bowl for the second rise.
 It’s inexpensive and the bamboo allows the dough to pull air in for the perfect crumb.
 Can you make bread without a proofing bowl?
 Absolutely!
 But I make this low sodium bread so often it was worth the small investment for me to get a banneton bowl… and plus perfect swirl design makes me feel like a pro baker.